42GDC/terminal_game/README.md

 # 🎮 42 Game Dev Peer Class Curriculum

 This curriculum takes you from basic terminal I/O to building a complete **2D terminal game**.
-You’ll learn graphics (via ANSI codes), input handling, interactive systems, and engine-like architecture — all inside the terminal.
+You will learn graphics (via ANSI codes), input handling, interactive systems, time management and engine-like architecture — all inside the terminal.

 ---